opencollective/opencollective-frontend/docs/postgres.md

 ### With Docker

 If you don't want to run a local instance of PostgreSQL in your computer, you can run one in Docker.
-Keep in mind that you still need to have the local client tools like `psql`, `dropdb`, `createuser` locally available.

 Create and run the container: